 Advanced Standing Transfer into Nursing

-Candidates seeking transfer and credit for prior Nursing coursework may review the policy for Advanced Standing Transfer.
+Candidates seeking transfer and credit for prior Nursing coursework may review the policy for Nursing Advanced Standing Transfer (PDF) and the registration form for the required Advanced Standing Exam (PDF) for Advanced Standing Transfer candidates.

 Admission is determined by a cumulative point system that is based on high school level prerequisite courses and grades, applicable college courses and grades and the TEAS exam scores.
 References are considered critical to the admission process and are evaluated.